How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 Then shortly after the vote, the United States Post Office had another idea.
 They decided the name for the town would be “Anchorage”.

-Meet the man who created Anchorage, ran the auction to sell the town's lots and more in this edition of the Anchorage Memories VIP Club.
+Meet the man who created Anchorage and ran the auction to sell the town's lots and more in this edition of the Alaska VIP Club and Podcast.

 A lady named Martha “Babe” White was given the honor of driving the first spike in the Alaska Railroad at Ship Creek.
 Martha was born in Tyonek in the Cook Inlet area on either July 21, 1894, or July 22, 1895.